-The new array encompasses about 2.5 acres of a 10-acre field.
+The array encompasses about 2.5 acres of a 10-acre field.
 The site was selected for its exposure to the sun and proximity to existing transmission lines.
 Given the size and placement of the field, the site also offered the flexibility of locating the panels away from nearby private homes.

 Each of the solar trackers measures 22 x 14 feet, includes 20 solar panels, and is controlled by trackers with GPS and wireless technology.
 This technology, which was manufactured in Vermont, adjusts the panels' orientation and angle to the sun, maximizing their efficiency.
 The trackers are also designed to help shed snow in the winter.